yihuitee/Space-Weather-Simulation-Summer-School/day_8/radiative_transfer.md

 6. Make a function that takes the altitude, temperature, scale-height, and bottom density and returns the density as a function of altitude.
 Run this for O and make sure if looks as expected.
 (Use n(O, 100 km) = 5.0e17/m3.)

 7. Make a function that takes SZA, n(O, z), H(O, z), sigma(O, wavelength) and returns Tau as a function of altitude.
 For a first pass, I would concentrate only on one wavelength (e.g., 50 - 100 Angstrom bin) and SZA = 0.
 Plot out the single Tau as a function of wavelength.
 Tau should pass through 1 somewhere between 120 - 150 km altitude.
 Once this works, you can make the Tau for all of the 37 wavelength bins.
 Tau will then be a function of wavelength and altitude.

-You can then implement SZA and limit it to < 75 degrees.
+(If you make it here, you are doing really, really well).

 8. Create a function that calculates the energy as a function of wavelength bin.
 It should take the wavelength and return energy.